Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please visit the Vendor Permit Information page for more information.

-By sponsoring one of the many Downtown Hutto events, you can support fellow Hutto residents and local business while encouraging others to come out and join in the fun of the Sunset Block Party Bash, Red, Whites, and Brews, Spring-a-Palooza, and the Downtown Holiday Fair, as well as other family-friendly events throughout the year.
+By sponsoring a City of Hutto event, you can support fellow Hutto residents and local business while encouraging visitors to come out and join in the fun throughout the year.

-Some Downtown events have additional sponsorship levels, such as entertainment and cuisine sponsorships.
+Some events have additional sponsorship levels, such as entertainment and cuisine sponsorships.

 For more information on sponsoring future events email Growing Hutto.